-One of the benefits of a career in real estate is the unlimited earnings potential.
+One of the benefits of a career in real estate is unlimited earning potential.
 Unlike salaried or wage-paying jobs, a commission-based job allows you to get back in income what you put into it in effort and energy.

 If you watch enough TV programs about real estate, you might think that all real estate agents make millions.
 Realistically, that’s not the case.

-According to the NAR 2016 Member Profile Report, the median gross income of REALTOR® (and remember, REALTOR is a professional designation; not every real estate agent is a REALTOR) was $39,200 in 2015.
-Those with 16 years or more experience earned the highest income: approximately $73,400 on average.
+According to the NAR 2019 Member Profile Report, the median gross income of REALTOR® (and remember, REALTOR® is a professional designation; not every real estate agent is a REALTOR®) was $41,800 with those who have 16 years or more experience earning a median gross income of $71,000.

 How real estate commission works